Anderson acceleration with approximate calculations: applications to scientific computing: Numerical results

 represents the probability that solver $s$ succeed in solving a generic problem from set $\mathcal{P}$.
 To improve the clarity of the graphs, we replace $\rho_s(\tau)$ with

 and we use this quantity for each performance profile displayed.

-The numerical results with ILU(0) and ILUT($\tau$) are shown in Figures \ref{profile_ilu0} and \ref{profile_ilut}, respectively.
-Randomized Alternating AA outperforms Subselected Alternating AA by converging on a larger set of problems, and outperforms standard AA and GMRES for time-to-solution.
-Therefore, an adaptive reduction of the dimensionality of the least-squares problem is shown to effectively reduce the total computational cost of AAR to iteratively solve a number of different sparse linear systems while still maintaining convergence.
+{The numerical results with ILU(0) and ILUT($\tau$) when AA uses full history ($m=k$) are shown in Figures \ref{profile_ilu0} and \ref{profile_ilut}, respectively.
+Randomized Alternating AA$(m=k)$ outperforms standard Alternating AA$(m=k)$ and Subselected Alternating AA$(m=k)$ for time-to-solution, showing that a randomized selection of the rows for the least-squares problem results in improved speed of the AA solver without compromising convergence to the desired accuracy.
+However, all variants of AA take longer to converge than Restarted GMRES for two main reasons.
+First, the matrices $R_k$ associated with the least-squares problems solved in AA are unstructured and dense, whereas the matrices associated with the least-squares problems solved in GMRES are upper Hessenberg matrices, which reduces the computational cost to solve the least-squares problems.
+Secondly, the computational cost to solve the least-squares problems for all variants of AA increases when $m=k$ due to the increase of columns in the matrix $R_k$ at each iteration $k$.
+We next explore the numerical performance of variants of AA when the history size $m$ is restricted to $m=20$.} The numerical results with ILU(0) and ILUT($\tau$) {when the AA history is truncated to $m=20$} are shown in Figures \ref{profile_ilu0_m20} and \ref{profile_ilut_m20}, respectively.
+Randomized Alternating AA{$(m=20)$} outperforms Subselected Alternating AA{$(m=20)$} by converging on a larger set of problems, and outperforms standard Alternating AA{$(m=20)$} and GMRES for time-to-solution.
+Therefore, an adaptive reduction of the dimensionality of the least-squares problem is shown to effectively reduce the total computational cost of Alternating AA to iteratively solve a number of different sparse linear systems while still maintaining convergence.